ging/fiware-pep-proxy/doc/admin_guide.md

 ### End to End testing

 Requests to proxy should be made with a special HTTP Header: X-Auth-Token.
-This header contains the OAuth access token obtained from FI-WARE IDM GE.
+This header contains the OAuth access token obtained from FIWARE IDM GE.

 Example of request: